Smoking tolerance level [1= very illegal 5=virtually legal]: 3.5

-Legislation: Cannabis is completely illegal in Russia, although it is formally not a crime (only administrative violation of the law) to have less than 6 grams on your person.
-Anyway, it will cause LOTS of problems if you get caught, so make sure you keep a super low profile, and certainly do not go around asking random people about it, because most chances is you will end up getting into trouble.
-Russia is not Amsterdam.
+Legislation: Cannabis is completely illegal in Russia, although it is formally not a crime (only administrative violation of the law) to have less than 6 grams with yourself.
+Anyway, it will cause LOTS of problems if you get caught,

-Law Enforcement: Russian police are fortunately quite corrupt and most police officers are known to take bribes, but be prepared to pay a lot for getting caught with cannabis, usually 300-500 U.S. dollars.
+Law Enforcement: Fortunately the police here all take bribes, but be prepared to pay a lot for getting caught with cannabis, usually 300-500 U.S. dollars.
 The Police can stop and search you or demand a drug test for any reason, so walking around with dreadlocks and a Bob Marley shirt is a fast way to having to pay a stiff bribe.
-Citizens in Russia usually have far too many problems on their plates to really care about you smoking, so as long as you aren’t being a huge nuisance no one will call the police on you just for smoking up.
+Citizens in Russia usually have far to many problems on their plates to really care about you smoking, so as long as you aren’t being a huge nuisance no one will call the police on you just for smoking up.
 In general be inconspicuous and try to blend in and you won’t have problems.

-If you want to practice some Russian, you should ask “vui s’nyet gdye mozhna kupit anasha” this translates roughly to” do you know where I can buy marijuana”.
+To ask, you should ask “vui s’nyet gdye mozhna kupit anasha” this translates roughly to” do you know where I can buy marijuana”.
 Anasha is the word for grass, but usually this refers to leaf, which is of an exceptionally BAD quality.
-Better to substitute the word “anasha” with “shishki” which means means “flowers”, or to those who know what you are after, “buds”.
+Better to substitute the word “anasha” for “shishki” which means means “flowers”, of to those who know what you are after, “buds”.
 Hashish is probably more widely available, and this is referred to as “gashish”…just substitute a “g” for the “h” in hashish.
 It will be black hash, so check to make sure that you are not being sold a bit of black rubber.
-If you come across deaf & mute people in public places, who are well known to be involved in the street trade for hash, get eye contact, and give them a signal.
-The signal that you want to buy hash/buds is to close your hand in a fist, then extending your thumb and little finger outwards away from each other, and touch your mouth with your thumb, this means you want smoke.
+If you come across deaf & mute people in public places, who are well known to be involved in the street tra de for hash, get eye contact, and give them a signal.
+The signal that you want to buy hash/buds is to close your hand in a fist, then extend ing your thumb and little finger outwards away from each other, and touch your mouth with your thumb, this means you want smoke.
 This is a hand gesture understood by all nationalities in the former soviet union.
-Though soon enough you will find out that looking for weed on the streets of Russia is not a healthy habit.

 Marijuana Prices: Generally prices are high (compared to the cost of living), and availability is low.

-If you’re buying on your own without local help be prepared to pay a lot more.
+If your buying on your own without local help be prepared to pay a lot more.
 Once people realize you are foreign they tend to try and get more money out from you.
 Hash can go for anywhere between 8 and 25 dollars a gram, depending on quality and who you buy from.
 Weed is usually 50 or 60 for an eighth, although they measure by volume (matchboxes, glasses).

-More information: Never give money to anyone without at least getting their number, calling their phone and see that it actually rings!
+More information: Never give money to someone without at least getting their number.
 Be careful and never go with people who seem shady or untrustworthy and never indicate that you have a fair amount of money on you.
 The ways to smoke here are often very improvised but very effective, they tend to focus on economy of usage while getting very baked.
 A basic water bottle pipe called a plushka (Russian for cannon) is used frequently.
 Russians are ingenious and know how to smoke with just about anything.
-They also have a very nice green tour service called “Heady Tours St. Petersburg” (http://www.headytours.org) and they offer a very cool ride through town service that gets you the best connections and allows you to meet the local stoners of St. Pete, The nice thing about hash is you can easily cook it into butter and get very stoned if you have no smoking devices.
+The nice thing about hash is you can easily cook it into butter and get very stoned if you have no smoking devices.
 Any joints you are offered will almost definitely contain tobacco.
 In general St Petersburg is a beautiful city with a lot going on and is very interesting and eye pleasing to tour when stoned.